drodil/depspector/README.md

 - `--clear-cache` to wipe existing cached entries before the scan starts.
 - `--no-cache` to skip both reading and writing cache data for that run.
+- `--only-new` to show only issues from packages analyzed fresh in this run (cached packages are still listed but their issues are marked as cached).

 ## Configuration